danielsauter/rapid-android-development/chapter-10-using-sqlite-databases.md

 Run the sketch on the device.
 When you run it for the first time, the SQLite `data` table will be created first.
 Press the menu key on the device to start recording accelerometer data.
 While you record sensor data, you’ll see the record count increase.
 Press Menu again to stop the recording process.

-You’ll see a screen output similar to <!--ref linkend="fig.data.capture-->, showing the *x*-, *y*-, and *z*-axis values scattered as red, green, and blue dots around the vertical center representing `0`.
+You’ll see a screen output similar to the image below, showing the *x*-, *y*-, and *z*-axis values scattered as red, green, and blue dots around the vertical center representing `0`.
 Positive g-force values are shown on the top half of the display, and negative values on the bottom.

 ![](images/SQLite/DataCapture.png)
 #####Figure 10.1 - Capturing sensor data in SQLite.